qkhadim22/Exudyn-hydraulically-actuated-industrial-systems/README.md

 - Johannes Gerstmayr – University of Innsbruck (johannes.gerstmayr@uibk.ac.at)

 ## License
 - These models are free to use.

-Use below references for the citations.
+## References
+- Use the references below for citing flexible bodies, flexible multibody systems, hydraulics, actuator frictions, and hydraulically flexible multibody systems.
+	1. Andreas Zwölfer and Johannes Gerstmayr.
+The nodal-based floating frame of reference formulation with modal reduction: How to calculate the invariants without a lumped mass approximation.
+Acta Mechanica, 232:835–851, 2021.